MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 ### Use System Center Configuration Manager to deploy the OneDrive sync client

-1. In System Center Configuration Manager, select **Create Device Collection** and follow the steps in the Create Device Collection wizard.
+1. In System Center Configuration Manager, select **Create Device Collection** and follow the steps in the Create Device Collection Wizard.

 2. Save the OneDriveSetup.exe installer for Windows to your local computer or a network share.
 [Download the Production ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/?linkid=844652) or [download the Enterprise ring OneDriveSetup.exe installer for Windows](https://go.microsoft.com/fwlink/p/?linkid=860987).